snoozleEmily/transcriptor/README.md

 ### **Steps**
 1. Download the project files from GitHub.
-2. Open the folder and run the file that ends with `.exe`. [not available yet]
+2. Open the folder and run the file that ends with `.exe`.
 3. Click the button `Select Video` and choose the one you'd like to transcribe.

 ---